edgelesssys/marblerun/docs/service-mesh.md

 That means communications between them can be neglected and the sidecar is entirely transparent to its service.
 Confidential applications require a more careful evaluation of the implications the service mesh layer has on the application's security properties.

-EdgelessMesh implements a confidential service mesh by injecting the data-plane logic directly into the service's secure enclave.
+Edgeless Mesh implements a confidential service mesh by injecting the data-plane logic directly into the service's secure enclave.
 That way we can ensure the confidentiality and integrity of communications from end-to-end between confidential services.
 A sidecar proxy could only ensure the confidentiality of data between the proxy endpoints but would expose data in the communication from sidecar to service.